-This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2020,'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2019 and the local Surrey Safeguarding Children Partnership Procedures (2019)
+This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2021, 'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2019, DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' 2021 and the local Surrey Safeguarding Children Partnership Procedures.

-This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Staff Code of Conduct and Whistleblowing Policy.
+This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Xavier Code of Conduct and Whistleblowing Policy.